 A Survey of Retirement Savings

-In February of 2020, the Colorado Sun reported that 40 percent of Rocky Mountain State residents had no designated retirement fund.
+Recently, the Colorado Sun reported that 40 percent of Rocky Mountain State residents had no designated retirement fund.
 Whether funds earmarked for later years are sitting in other types of accounts is unknown.

 Oregon, on the other hand, offers the OregonSaves program to workers who receive no retirement benefit from their employers.
 Similarly, Washington launched the Retirement Marketplace initiative in 2018 to help small businesses find affordable plans for their employees.